AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 running time of the application by doing safe and controlled optimization of run-time checks.

-.. index:: bronze level; data and control coupling
+.. index:: Bronze level; data and control coupling

 .. _Address Data and Control Coupling: